 The Department of Mathematical Sciences encourages out-of-state students to establish Montana residency in order to minimize tuition waiver costs incurred by the University.
-The Registrar's website has all the required forms and instructions to petition to be classified as a resident; it is a full 12-month process.
+Consult the websites of the Registrar and the Graduate School to find all the required forms and instructions to petition to be classified as a resident; it is a full 12-month process.
 During that time, you may not enroll in more than six (6) credits per semester.
 It is your responsibility to read all the requirements and follow guidelines in order to become a Montana resident.